 I work as a kinesiologist and somatic movement educator; I bring a grounded presence and a spirit of collaborative inquiry to support the emergent expression of health inherent in each individual.
 I have been facilitating movement experiences for individuals and groups for over 25 years.

-I am registered as a Practicing Kinesiologist with the BC Association of Kinesiologists.
-My passion and interest in movement as well as my professional dance training lead me to become a certified instructor of the Pilates method in 1995.
+I am a Practicing Kinesiologist with the BC Association of Kinesiologists.
+My passion and interest in movement as well as my professional dance training led me to become a certified instructor of the Pilates method in 1995.
 In 2008, I completed Foundation and Advanced level training in Self Regulation Therapy (SRT), a gentle, somatic-based trauma resolution therapy.
 I have recently begun to explore how the work of visceral manipulation can support recovery from more complex movement and postural challenges.

 I maintain a commitment to continuing education and have had the great fortune to study with many exemplary movement instructors.
 My early experiences with the following individuals created a strong foundation of movement and kinesiology: master instructors in the Pilates method Dianne Miller, Marie-José Blom Lawrence, & Michele Larsson as well as physiotherapists Diane Lee, Linda-Joy Lee, Dean Smith, & Greta von Gavel.

 Other influences, and (with some, on-going) experiences with the following gifted and visionary individuals have provided affirmation of the importance of working in an embodied way, as well as delightful instruction, inspiration, clarification, and direction:

 Continuum –based movement and perceptual presence work with Susan Harper,

 Evolutionary movement and experiential anatomy/kinesiology with Caryn McHose,